GalaxyRover59/baseNet/README.md

 # baseNet
-A graph neural network project that only includes basic functions in PyTorch.
-Using Deep Graph Library(dgl) package.
+A graph neural network project that only includes basic functions in PyTorch, using Deep Graph Library(dgl) package.

+And this project draws inspiration from the [Materials Graph Library](https://github.com/materialsvirtuallab/matgl).

 ### DGL